waal70/home-infra/README.md

 ## To run the playbook: try this:
 ansible-playbook -i inventory/hosts playbook.yml -kK

+- Runs the playbook with the inventory file from the repo, asks for SSH and become passwords

 ## TO DO:
-* FIX: Ansible master now requires an earlier ssh connection, in order to save fingerprint - should be not necessary
+* ~~FIX: Ansible master now requires an earlier ssh connection, in order to save fingerprint - should be not necessary~~
 * TODO: Networking is left on DHCP - change to static config
 * TODO: server_hardening role is not used now
-* FIX: setting ^has_journal is hit and miss - does not seem to work all the time - fix this!
+* ~~FIX: setting ^has_journal is hit and miss - does not seem to work all the time - fix this!~~